Europe's Beating Cancer Plan

 Vorarlberg State Government Updates Landes-Arbeitsstoffeverordnung on Blood Lead Limits

-Vorarlberg has implemented stricter EU-mandated blood lead limits and medical surveillance requirements for public sector employees, effective from February 2026.
-This regional alignment with national and EU occupational health standards signals a continued tightening of exposure thresholds for hazardous substances, necessitating updated compliance and health monitoring protocols.
+Vorarlberg has implemented stricter EU-aligned blood lead limits and medical surveillance requirements for public sector employees, effective February 2026.
+This regional update signals a broader shift toward tighter occupational exposure thresholds, necessitating immediate review of health monitoring protocols and long-term planning for the 2028 transition.

 ris.bka.gv.atAustriaAustria